 Fans Recommended Watch Order for My Hero Academia

-Here’s a list of My Hero Academia Watch Order, which is recommended by most fans and us.
+Here’s a list of My Hero Academia Watch Order, which most fans and us recommend.

 - Season 1: My Hero Academia